 In 2020 the SSA introduced Fellowship Funding Support.
 To help our members in this highly competitive world, SSA awards $3,000 per application to support up to eight members annually.
 A panel of senior members and recent fellowship winners selects the best applications.
 Learn more.

-The Society is also consulted about medals of the Australian Academy of Science – the Moran Medal and the Hannan Medal.
+The Statistical Society of Australia (SSA) is also consulted about medals of the Australian Academy of Science – the Moran Medal and the Hannan Medal.
 Both these medals honour Australian statisticians who made outstanding contributions to the discipline, the profession and the Society.